pulumi/registry/themes/default/content/registry/packages/aws/how-to-guides/bucketv2-migration.md

 Migrate as follows:

-- Scanning through the state in `pulumi stack export`, observe and note its URN is `"urn:pulumi:dev::bucket-playground::aws:s3/bucket:Bucket::my-bucket"`
+- Scanning through the state in `pulumi stack export`, observe and note its URN is `"urn:pulumi:bucket1::y2::aws:s3/bucket:Bucket::my-bucket"`

-- The state file should also include the actual cloud name for the bucket such as `"bucket": "my-bucket-cd24744"`
+- The state file should also include the actual cloud name for the bucket such as `"bucket": "my-bucket-36224917"`

+- Run `pulumi state delete "urn:pulumi:bucket1::y2::aws:s3/bucket:Bucket::my-bucket"` to remove the old bucket from the state

+- Delete the code for the old bucket from the sources.

-- This bucket will require a `BucketServerSideEncryptionConfiguration` side-by-side resource
+- This bucket will require the following side-by-side resources:

+  aws:s3:BucketServerSideEncryptionConfigurationV2
+  aws:s3:BucketLifecycleConfigurationV2
+  aws:s3:BucketPolicy
+  aws:s3:BucketObjectLockConfigurationV2
+  aws:s3:BucketVersioningV2

 - The import file should therefore look like this: